Uterine Artery Embolization for Adenomyosis: A Treatment Invasive Solution

 Effectiveness and Benefits

-UAE is considered a highly effective treatment option for symptomatic adenomyosis.
+UAE is a highly effective treatment option for symptomatic adenomyosis.
 Studies have reported favourable outcomes, with significant improvements in symptoms such as menorrhagia and pelvic pain.
-The procedure is associated with high success rates and a median term of symptom relief lasting several months to years.
+The procedure is associate with high success rates and a median term of symptom relief lasting several months to years.

 Comparing UAE to Other Treatments